 The next Contemporary Music Roundtable (CMR) will be held 5 – 6 June, 2019 at Erskineville Town Hall in Sydney.
 Hosted by non-for-profit organisation Music Australia, the CMR is uniquely positioned at NSW’s number one music industry conference and the national go to policy and development event.
 Now in its fourth year, the CMR will continue its track record of success, covering many facets of the music industry, focusing primarily on industry development and action plans.

-The National Contemporary Music Roundtable is a two day music industry policy and development conference held annually in Sydney in August.
-The program is developed in partnership with all national music industry peak bodies, specialist agencies, and key commercial companies, and has a core objective to cooperatively drive growth of Australian contemporary music.
+The program was developed in partnership with all national music industry peak bodies, specialist agencies, and key commercial companies, and has a core objective to cooperatively drive growth of Australian contemporary music.
 All facets of music are covered including creators, jobs, skills, investment, economic contribution, cultural impact, public engagement and government investment.

 For the 2019 CMR, we have slimmed down the agenda and guest list, in the hope of achieving actionable outcomes on a few key issues.
 These issues are:

 - Economic study: Uniting stakeholders behind a new study that will value the economic and cultural contribution of the Australia music industry, and will be updated on an annual basis, similar to the annual Measuring Music study put together by UK Music.
 This would be a great advocacy tool for the industry;

 - Equality and equity: We wish to examine practical actions to advance equity and equality in the Australian music industry, such as publication of an annual set of metrics which chart the gender gap in the music industry.
 We will also examine work which has been done by LPA and APRA AMCOS with regards to sexual harassment and bullying.
 Other issues such as mentoring programs for women will be discussed.
 Equality will also be explored through the perspective of other groups;